Simplyalex99/EECSCalculator/README.md

  OR

-- Download the folder degreeReport with its files.
+- Continue reading instructions: download the folder degreeReport with its files.
 Click on the green "Code" button to download ZIP file.(If you dont see it click here: https://github.com/Simplyalex99/EECSCalculator).
 <img src="https://github.com/Simplyalex99/EECSCalculator/blob/master/tools/steps/step1.png" width="400" height="300">